Forex Trading in Malta and MFSA Forex Brokers

 - Protecting consumer and investor interests

-- The management of Malta’s Registry of Companies
+- Managing Malta’s Registry of Companies

 - Encouraging operators in the financial services industry to provide a service of the highest possible standard

-- Improving existing legislation and creating new legislation if necessary
+- Improving existing legislation, and creating new legislation if necessary

 - Issuing licenses subject to an initial assessment